 Celebrity Endorsers

-Multiple class action lawsuits have been filed against celebrities who endorsed FTX, including professional athletes and entertainers.
-These lawsuits allege that the endorsers promoted FTX without adequate disclosure and may have received compensation that was not properly disclosed to investors.
+Separate lawsuits have been filed against celebrities who endorsed FTX, including professional athletes and entertainers.
+Those cases allege that endorsers promoted FTX without adequate disclosure and may have received compensation that was not properly disclosed to investors.

 Professional Advisors